By Frank Rotering | June 30, 2017

 - Analyze the ecological crisis without reference to progressive assumptions and ideas.
 My contribution is available on this website.
 See if you can improve on it.

 - Develop a post-capitalist economic theory.
 Although this is a critical requirement for a sustainable world, it has been consistently overlooked by social thinkers.
-For my preliminary efforts to construct such a theory, see this overview, this PDF, and this Kindle book.
+For my preliminary efforts to construct such a theory, see this introduction.

 - Write proposed versions of the constitution, laws, and regulations for a sustainable society.
 If the transition does occur, these will be needed on day one.